-WordPress categories can help to make finding information about similar topics on your site easier for visitors.
+WordPress categories can help make finding information about similar topics on your site easier for visitors.
 Publishing posts under categories also helps search engines to better index your WordPress site.

 Using WordPress Post Categories

-Step 1: Configure Your Permalinks
+Step 1: Configuring Permalinks

 Step 2: Create A List Of Topics